PROPERLY DISPOSE OF YOUR SHARPS

 How can I properly dispose of my home generated sharps?

 Agoura residents have several options to properly dispose of sharp waste.
 There are City and County programs available for you.
 For Agoura Hills residents, the City hosts a HHW/Electronic Waste Door-to-Door Collection program three times per year (April, August & December).
-Sharps are accepted in this program, however they must be placed in a secured/non puncturable container This is free to Agoura Hills residents only and it part of your resident refuse collection program.
+Sharps are accepted in this program, however they must be placed in a secured/non puncturable container This is free to Agoura Hills residents only and part of your resident refuse collection program.
 To obtain more information on the City's Program, click here.

 Other collection sites and programs available: